-As you work on the proposal, you are welcome to visit the Hendrix-Murphy Foundation Office for advice and suggestions.
+As you work on the proposal, we encourage you meet with Hendrix-Murphy staff for advice and suggestions.
 Don't feel that you have to have a polished draft in order to consult with us; in fact, we encourage you to run your preliminary ideas by us, so we can suggest adjustments early on, before you get too far down the road.
 Allow plenty of time to draft, revise, and polish your proposal and to consult with your project supervisor.
 Ideally, you should meet with your supervisor at least two weeks before the deadline to discuss your draft proposal.
 Then you’ll have ample time to make changes before giving your supervisor a final version to sign.

 Deadlines for funding applications are October 1, February 1, and April 1.
 Generally, cycles are as follows: